Multivisión (Bolivia): History

-The parent company that acquired the Bolivian operator in 1996 was established in Vancouver, where it was incorporated under the British Columbia Business Corporations Act on Mary 14, 1987.
+The parent company that acquired the Bolivian operator in 1996 was established in Vancouver, where it was incorporated under the British Columbia Business Corporations Act on May 14, 1987.

 It started operating in April 1991 in Santa Cruz de la Sierra and expanded in 1992 to La Paz and Cochabamba.
 It was the first company to offer subscription television services before the departmental telecommunications co-operatives started theirs (COTAS being the first in 1999).
 In 1995, the company was capitalized (Multivisión S.A.) and Altaf Nazerali took control the following year.
 In April 1996, under Nazerali, the Canadian company acquired Multivisión Bolivia, the largest wireless cable television operator in Bolivia at the time, having also gained licenses for the cities of Puerto Suárez and Puerto Quijarro in the country's southeast.

 In September 1996, it acquired the assets of Multivisión Sucre S.R.L. and TeleVideo Codificado in La Paz.
 By 1997, it was the first MMDS operator in the world to offer 60 channels.
 Most systems at the time had a maximum capacity of 30 to 35 channels.
 The new 60-channel service was named Multivisión Plus and was the result of a US$4 million investment undertaken by the company to improve its infrastructure.
 In July, it announced the acquisition of Telecine S.R.L. in Tarija.
 The operator started carrying HTV in December 1998, up until then, it was the only country without the channel.
 On May 25, 2000, it won the MAYA Award in La Paz for the quality of its customer service.

 Each city in the trunk axis (Santa Cruz, La Paz, Cochabamba) was equipped by a transmitter capable to receive 60 to 65 channels, while Sucre and Tarija still had a reduced 30-35 channel service.

 The company joined LaNet (Latin American Networking) in January 2001, a pooling of several MMDS operators in Latin America.
 In August 2001, regulator Sittel enabled Multivisión to start operating two-way wireless networks using its infrastructure to include new services: digital television, broadband internet and two-day data services for companies and existing TV subscribers.
 It also planned the start of its TV and internet services in Trinidad, Oruro and Potosí, ahead of the liberalization of the telecommunications sector from late November.
 In December 2002 it started offering internet services provided by Entel in La Paz and El Alto.
 Some of its head-ends carried sporting events, in La Paz it carried the qualifiers for the 2006 FIFA World Cup.
 Other events were carried on all systems, such as a friendly match between Bolivia and Mexico two weeks ahead of the start of the 2002 FIFA World Cup.
 Sporting events (mainly soccer matches) were carried on the guide channel.